lujiefsi/NPEDetector/README.md

 # NPEDetector
-NPEDetector is designed to find the potential null pointer exception in the systems writen by java(especially for distributed system).
+NPEDetector is designed to find the potential null pointer exception in the systems writen by java(especially for large distributed system).

 # NPEDetector -V1